romerojunior/cloudian-api/README.md

 Work in Progress
 ----------------

 This python package is a working in progress, still not suitable for production.
+Feel free to contribute by either making a PR or creating a new issue.

 Fix me & To do
 --------------

 * Parent calls such as client.monitor() are broken, needs attention;
-* If any API call doesn't return a json the code breaks, needs proper handling;
+* If any API call returns a plain-text string instead of JSON encoded string the code breaks, this needs proper handling;
 * HTTP support to methods POST and DELETE needs to be implemented;
-* Better error handling on module <cloudianapi.core.requestors> is needed.
+* Better error handling on module `cloudianapi.core.requestors` is needed;
+* Metadata about package needs to be added (versioning, author, etc).